 This post is also available in: 简体中文 (Chinese (Simplified))

-Does a Singapore Company Need a Company Chop?
+Reasons for a Singapore Company Need a Company Chop

 A company chop is also known as a rubber stamp, and it is frequently used by many Singaporean-based companies to officially endorse certain types of documentation.
 A company chop or a stamp would generally include the company’s name, registration number and mailing address, along with other important details which may be required depending on the company preference.